thunlp/stuffed-mamba/README.md

 ## TODOs

 - The checkpoints of Mamba-2 trained on longer sequences will be released soon.
-- Add code for the experiments with Mamba-1, HGRN-2.
-- Add code for training Mamba-2.
 - Add the implementation of the training-free SC mitigation methods.

 ## Acknowledgements